 It's a straight forward plot mashup detective story and coming of age uncertainty with religious elements.
 The real intriguing part of the film is the fixed camera shots, each scene holds an emotion to work out and try to understand these characters feelings with the excellent cast.
 I think that's also it's weakness, a basic plot and excellent camera shots give's you the feeling that this film should be a lot deeper.

-"And then?" asks Ida on her return to the worldly outer in try to sample and grasp with that "And then".
+"And then?" asks Ida on her return to the worldly outer in try to sample and grasp that "And then".
 Ich ruf zu dir, Herr Jesu Christ (I call to You, Lord Jesus Christ), Johann Sebastian Bach https://www.youtube.com/watch?v=cf2mHBEG6nk Magnetic performances in a movie of enrapturing enlightenment.

 Wonderful shots, flawless lighting and set design can't hide that large portions of the storyline seem not as concentrated as mood and rhythm of the film suggest.
 With only ~80 minutes of runtime, this leaves a certain feeling of frayedness to the film's dramaturgy, while nonetheless showing the creative force of Polish cinema at the moment.
 Here's to keeping this force alive in a problematic political climate!